Academic Appeals Procedures

 What decisions can I submit an appeal against?

-You can appeal against a decision made under the following policies:
+You can appeal against a decision made under the policies listed in the

-You may also submit an appeal for other policies not listed above, where no separate appeals process is specified.
+You may also submit an appeal for decisions made under policies not listed in the procedure if there is no independent appeals process documented in the policy.

 How do I submit an appeal?